Holistic Health Talk

 5. The user experiences withdrawal when they try to give up caffeine

 These four criteria are what define an addictive substance and caffeine fulfills them all.
-This cycle can lead to addiction to other drugs or for the person who is in recovery from other addictions, such as alcoholism or harder drugs, it can lead to relapse as it simulates the physiological process of addiction in the brain.
+This cycle can lead to addiction to other drugs, or for the person who is in recovery from other addictions, such as alcoholism or harder drugs, it can lead to relapse as it simulates the physiological process of addiction in the brain.

 Caffeine works by altering a chemical that functions as a neurotransmitter in the brain that makes you sleepy called adenosine.
 Because the caffeine molecule and the adenosine molecule look very much alike, it confuses your brain and when you drink caffeine, then the brain takes in the caffeine molecule instead of the adenosine molecule and this is what keeps you from falling asleep and feeling tired.
+When you drink caffeine, it floods the brain with adenosine imposters, which blocks adenosine’s ability to do its job.

-Other serious health effects of caffeine on the body is that it has a very destructive effect on the bodies stress response system because it increases the release of our stress hormones, adrenalin, norepinephrine, epinephrine and cortisol.
+Other serious health effects of caffeine on the body is that it has a very destructive effect on the bodies stress response system because it increases the release of our stress hormones, adrenalin, norepinephrine, and cortisol.
 When we’re dealing with a dangerous, threatening or emergency situation, stress hormones are needed to give us extra strength, energy and alertness to get us through the situation.
 Then when the stressful situation is over then the stress hormones subside.
-However, when drinking caffeine there is no threatening situation to deal with and it triggers these hormones for no reason continuously and keeps the body in a constant state of stress.
+However, when drinking caffeine, there is no threatening situation to deal with and it triggers these hormones for no reason continuously and keeps the body in a constant state of stress.
 This puts an excessive burden on the adrenal glands that can lead to adrenal fatigue.
-With adrenal fatigue, the adrenal glands are no longer capable of performing their functions adequately and results in a variety of negative symptoms and conditions like fatigue, irritability, inability to cope with stress, allergies, difficulty sleeping and hypoglycemia.
+With adrenal fatigue, the adrenal glands are no longer capable of performing their functions adequately and results in a variety of negative symptoms and conditions like chronic fatigue, irritability, inability to cope with stress, allergies, difficulty sleeping and hypoglycemia.

 Hypoglycemia or low blood sugar occurs when the bodies glucose levels drop too low and results in a variety of symptoms like irritability, fatigue, headaches, depression, anxiety, cravings for sugar, weakness, inability to concentrate, shaking and trembling.
-Caffeine contributes to hypoglycemia because it triggers the liver to release high levels of sugar into the blood stream.
+Caffeine contributes to hypoglycemia because it triggers the liver to release high levels of glycogen (sugar) into the blood stream.
 High levels of sugar trigger the release of insulin to control sugar levels and cause the blood sugar levels to plummet to below normal.

 Leave a Comment